 Undergraduate research is the driving force for the Thomas and Dorothy Leavey Center for the Study of Los Angeles (CSLA).
 Here our students gain hands-on experience conducting and analyzing exit polls, surveys and demographic studies.
 The Center’s expertise in leadership studies, voting patterns and diversity research puts us at the forefront of understanding the complex, dynamic city of Los Angeles.

-The Latino Staff Association of Loyola Marymount University
+The LatinX Staff Association of Loyola Marymount University

 LSA is aligned with the University's mission and open to all members of the LMU community.
 We are committed to: